bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 <%% end %>
 ```

 Multiple captures using the same slot name will be cumulative.
 The above `aside` slot could be appended to by calling `slot :aside` multiple times.
-If you wish to change behavior, you can pass `replace: true` as a keyword argument to `slot` to clear any previous slot content. _Use with extreme caution!_
+If you wish to change this behavior, you can pass `replace: true` as a keyword argument to `slot` to clear any previous slot content. _Use with extreme caution!_

 For more control over slot content, you can use the `pre_render` and `post_render` hooks.
 Builders can register hooks to transform slots in specific ways based on their name or context: